AP Spanish Language and Culture: The exam

 As of May 2017, the exam, normally administered on a Tuesday morning in May, is divided into two sections with multiple parts each.
 Section One, Part A contains sections of reading comprehension, in which students read four different passages and then answer multiple-choice questions about them.
 This section is 40 minutes.

 Section One, Part B contains readings with audio accompaniment and asks students multiple-choice questions to compare and contrast the two as well as synthesize each one individually.
 Section three contains audio presentations of approximately three minutes and has multiple-choice questions.
 The two sections combined are allotted 55 minutes.

-In Section Two, Part A: Email Response, students respond to a formal e-mail with a short response and ask questions to the author.
+In Section Two, Part 1A: Email Response, students respond to a formal e-mail with a short response and ask questions to the author.
 This section is 15 minutes.

-In Section Two, Part A: Argumentative Essay, is a formal writing component takes the shape of a document-based question.
+In Section Two, Part 2A: Argumentative Essay, is a formal writing component takes the shape of a document-based question.
 Students must use two sources as well as listen to a recording to give a written answer to the question.

-Section Two, Part B: Interpersonal Speaking, is an informal or formal speaking section, where students are expected to interact to a recorded dialogue, during which they have 20 seconds to answer each section.
+Section Two, Part 1B: Interpersonal Speaking, is an informal or formal speaking section, where students are expected to interact to a recorded dialogue, during which they have 20 seconds to answer each section.

-Section Two, Part B: Presentational Speaking, asks students to give a formal oral presentation with a cultural comparison document and have four minutes to prepare and two minutes to record.
+Section Two, Part 2B: Presentational Speaking, asks students to give a formal oral presentation with a cultural comparison document and have four minutes to prepare and two minutes to record.

 The test is approximately 3 1/2 hours in length.

 Note: As of 2017, all audio responses must be digitally submitted online as a mp3 file.
 CD players are no longer accepted.

 Grade distribution

 Both tables range from 2014 and beyond since that is the last time the AP Spanish course and exam were changed.

 The table below is the grade distribution combining both the native speakers and Standard Group:

 The table below is the grade distribution from the Standard Group:

+On the other hand, when considering only native speakers, they tend to perform outstandingly well on their own due to being already fluent in the language.
+For example, in 2020 (the year when overall scores peaked in recent times), the percentage of native speakers who earned each score is as follows: 5 - 37.2%, 4 - 36.0%, 3 - 19.6%, 2 - 6.4%, and 1 - 0.7%.
+Based on these scores, 92.8% passed the exam, with nearly three quarters earning a 4 or 5, and the mean score for this demographic was 4.03.